-If you do wish to return to work as a retiree, the law imposes the following limits for all three systems:
+If you do wish to return to work as a retiree, the law imposes the following limits:

 - You must sever employment and have been paid all compensation owed to you.

 - You must have received at least one month of retirement benefits.

 - You cannot have a verbal or written agreement that you will be returning to work.